Combining Rational maps and Kleinian groups via orbit equivalence: Mateable maps and a mateability framework

 The following result guarantees the existence of continuous extensions of circle homeomorphisms as David homeomorphisms of $\D$.
-We will also state a fibered version of the extension result, that will be useful in Section~\ref{limit_julia_homeo_sec}.

-\begin{prop} \begin{enumerate}\upshape \item Let $A:\mathbb{S}^1\to\mathbb{S}^1$ be a \pwfm map of degree $d$.
+\begin{prop} Let $A:\mathbb{S}^1\to\mathbb{S}^1$ be a \pwfm map of degree $d$.
 Assume further that none of the periodic break-points of $A$ is asymmetrically hyperbolic.
-Then, there exists a homeomorphism $H:\bS^1\to\bS^1$ that conjugates $z^d$ to $A$, and admits a continuous extension to $\D$ as a David homeomorphism.
+Then, there exists a homeomorphism $H:\bS^1\to\bS^1$ that conjugates $z^d$ to $A$, and admits a continuous extension to $\D$ as a David homeomorphism. \end{prop} \begin{proof} The existence of the topological conjugacy $H$ between $z^d$ and $A$ follows from the fact that $A$ is an expansive circle covering map of degree $d$ (recall that a \pwfm map is an expansive circle covering; see Definition~\ref{def-pwfm}).